 AL: Action Level.
-The concentration of a contaminant that, if exceeded, triggers treatment ppm: Parts per million.
-One part per million corresponds to 1 cent in \$10,000.
+The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

+ppm: Parts per million.
+One part per million corresponds to 1 cent in \$10.000.

 ppb: Parts per billion.

-One part per billion corresponds to 1 cent in \$10 million.
+One part per billion

+corresponds to 1 cent in

+\$10 million.

-pCi/L Picocuries per liter.
+pCi/L: Picocuries per liter.
 A measure of the radioactivity in water.

-N/A: Not applicable
+N/A: Not applicable.